National Parks and Access to the Countryside Act 1949: Background

+National parks

 The first 10 British national parks were designated as such in the 1950s under the Act in mostly poor-quality agricultural upland.
 An eleventh 'national park' in the Norfolk and Suffolk Broads was set up by a special Act of Parliament, the Norfolk and Suffolk Broads Act, in 1988.
 Strictly speaking, this is not a national park, but the differences are sufficiently small that this entity is always regarded as being "equivalent to" a national park.
 The New Forest was designated a national park on 1 March 2005.
-The South Downs, the last of the 12 areas chosen in the 1947 Hobhouse Report, was designated as South Downs National Park by the Secretary of State Hilary Benn in March 2009.
+The South Downs, the last of the 12 areas chosen in the 1947 Hobhouse Report, was designated as South Downs National Park by the Secretary of State Hilary Benn in March 2009, making 15 national parks in total.

+Amendments

 The structure set up by the National Parks and Access to the Countryside Act 1949 was amended by: